This page is currently under construction.

 Click on the links below to find out more about the child psychology books that interest you.

-There are two versions of I Can Be Me.
-One is The Adult Guide, the other is The Children's Work Book.
-Both versions of I Can Be Me can be used individually with a child, or with a group of children in a support group setting.
-The Children's Work Book also serves as a colouring book and provides children with the therapeutic value that colouring offers, as well as the psychoeducational benefits of I Can Be Me.
+The Children's Work Book for children aged aged 4 to 6 also serves as a colouring book and provides children with the therapeutic value that colouring offers, as well as the psychoeducational benefits of I Can Be Me.
 Colouring can help reduce stress and anxiety, improve focus and promote mindfulness, help calm the brain and relax the body.

 In this section Dr. O'Connor offers a series of psychology books and resources to help promote psychological resilience and well-being in children.
 The characters in these books serve as positive role models for children.
 They also point to preventative or healing interventions that can enhance psychological resilience in young people and their families.